ctthang/OIDC/src/CSharp/mtls-client/README.md

 # Solution Guide: ASP.NET Core OIDC mTLS Web Client & API with DPoP Support

 This solution demonstrates a secure integration between a Razor Pages web client using OpenID Connect (OIDC) and a console app using the Client Credentials with mTLS (mutual TLS) for the token endpoint and certificate-bound access tokens.
 Both applications support **DPoP (Demonstration of Proof-of-Possession)** per RFC 9449 for enhanced security.
 Both applications then will use the Access token to call an example REST API.

+**NEW**: Both applications now also support **HTTP Message Signatures** per RFC 9421 for enhanced request integrity and authenticity.

 ---